 - Julie Swetnick, a former government employee, who declared in a sworn statement that she went to high school parties involving Judge and Kavanaugh and that it was common at such parties for boys to prey on girls, sometimes by spiking or drugging the drinks so that the girls could not resist.
 They also said “gang-bangs” were prevalent.

 Ford’s testimony changed 50 times, and she is now silent.
-Interesting, how that works.
-Ramirez story is 1) not verifiable 2) stupid.
+Interesting how that works.
+Ramirez’s story is 1) not verifiable 2) stupid.
 Swetnick’s story is 1) not verifiable 2) stupid in the sense that all young men want women and 3) ridiculous.
 What school has known drugged gang-bangs for decades that no one talks about?
 At that point, the women being silent would be just as guilty as the men who stay silent on it.

 All three of these are just that: stories.
-Unverifiable, unsubstantiated, their word against his.
+Unverifiable, unsubstantiated, and their word against his.
 And yet it damn near cost him the nomination.

-Young men need sex robots, fast.
-It’s the only way to be safe apparently.
 Maybe Mike Pence was right all along with the whole “not being in a room alone with a woman except your wife” motto.
 One deranged woman could damn near cost you your entire future.

 “It’s a very scary time in America for young men” – President Trump